Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

 and

 Thus we can characterize the LST of $W_{3}$ once we know the stationary probability of each scenario.
 For queues with lower priorities, the analysis requires more argument, but they are all similar (albeit cumbersome notationally).
-To get the stationary probability of each scenario, we model $S(t)=(J(t),B_{1}(t),B_{2}(t),...,B_{k}(t))$ as a CTMC and obtain the stationary probabilities.
-Here we only show the example for the case of $k=2$, for $k>2$ the analysis is similar.
-The rate matrix $Q$ of the two-queue case is:
+To get the stationary probability of each scenario, we model $S(t)=(J(t),B_{1}(t),B_{2}(t),...,B_{k}(t))$ as a continuous time Markov chain (CTMC) and obtain the stationary probabilities.
+Here we only show the example for the case of $k=2$.
+For $k>2$ the analysis is similar.
+The rate matrix $Q$ of the two-queue case is given as follows: